 We cannot miss the Bloodhound off this list.
 Bloodhounds are one of the original chase scent hound breeds.
 They were brought to the hunt in 1000 AD from Belgium for deer and wild boar.
 They have a one-track mind that refuses to give up a scent once they find it.
 It is almost impossible to get them back under control.

 This mournful-looking scent hound is the granddaddy of all tracking dogs.

-Physical characteristics: Distinct physical characteristics such as huge ears, loose skin, and notorious wrinkled faces and necks.
+Distinct physical characteristics such as huge ears, loose skin, and notorious wrinkled faces and necks.
 One of the most physically powerful scent dog breeds.
 It has a long frame that covers a large area when standing in one place.

 The origin is France and Belgium, where it was ideal for tracking rabbits and other small prey.
-It has a short and wiry coat which help it to hunt.
+It has a short and wiry coat which helps it to hunt.
 Short in stature but big on tenacity.
 Its ability to pick up scents in the harshest conditions made him a popular hunting companion.

 Also Read: 10 SIGNS OF CANCER IN DOGS

 You may not know much about the Harrier, an English scent hound breed that barely figures in popular dog culture.
 Harriers are not new to hunting, with short legs and strong noses.
 They can closely follow any animal on which they set their snouts.